-- Mental health supports are needed (1).
+- Mental health supports are needed (2).
 One interviewee sees many people, particularly men, with mental health issues who are not adequately cared for.
 People suffering from mental health issues are often turned away from rentals and shelters, due to mental health struggles. - The default accommodation for people with disabilities is the hospital or long-term care, which is not suitable.
 People often stay in the hospital for extended periods of time because there isn't the proper housing available.
 This limits the ability to provide adequate care in hospitals for acute care, resulting in over-capacity in hospitals.
 It is costly and ineffective to keep folks in the hospital, but there is often nowhere else for them to go (1). - Despite the recent improvements in disability housing, there is a need for at least 10% of new housing to have rooms for disability.
 Particularly, there is a need for people with brain injuries, mobility issues, or MS, according to one interview.

-• Housing is needed for young adults (under 19) who need medical care-until they turn 19, they are put into long-term care (1).
+Individuals who receive disability support are often on restricted budgets which makes it difficult to find appropriate housing (2). - Housing is needed for young adults (under 19) who need medical care-until they turn 19, they are put into long-term care (1).
 Youth housing in the larger municipalities would enable youth to attend school.